mizerc/mizerc.github.io/content/posts/vectors/index.md

 # Definition

 In math, a vector is object that has a magnitude and a direction.
 The components of a vector are the numbers that describe the vector in a coordinate system.
 A common coordinate system is the Cartesian coordinate system which uses the x, y, and z axes.

 In programming, we can implement a vector as an array of numbers.
 A 2D vector, for example, can be defined as an array of 2 floats.
 A 3D vector can be defined as an array of 3 floats.

 ```
 vec2 = [x, y]
+vec3 = [x, y, z]
 ```

-The `x` and `y` are the components of the vector.
+The `x`, `y`, and `z` are the components of the vector.

-With a vector in hand, we can now perform _operations_ on it.
-Below are some of the operations that can be performed on a vector.

 # Addition & Subtraction